caotrongphuoc/mini-clock/docs/02-guide-coding-rules.md

 ### 4. Macros and compile-time constants

-Use `UPPER_SNAKE_CASE`.
-Always wrap numeric values in parentheses to avoid expansion bugs.
+Use `UPPER_SNAKE_CASE` for names.
+Always wrap numeric values in parentheses to avoid errors when the macro gets expanded.

-**Mandatory rule: a macro belonging to an object MUST carry that object's name as a prefix.**
+**Mandatory rule: a macro that belongs to an object MUST carry that object's name as a prefix.**

 Pattern: `<OBJECT>_<PROPERTY>` or `<OBJECT>_<ACTION>` — the object always comes first.
-Reading the macro name immediately tells you which module it belongs to, and grepping by object name returns every constant of that module.
+Reading the macro name tells you immediately which module it belongs to, and grepping by object name returns every constant of that module.

 | Constant type | Correct form |
 |---|---|